Local Hour: Zas Is In A Bed

 Well, I don't understand how it is that he ended up on your podcast.
 So let's play some of the sound here as to why and how he ended up on Zazzlo Show 2.0.

 Thank you, Coach.
-Spoke right.
+Spo.

 I don't understand why you won't come on this show.
 But did you talk to him before?
-You're like, oh, it's the the video nerd.
+You're like, oh, it's the video nerd.

 What did you say to him?
 Like, how's your day going?
 Or like, get me a coffee nerd?
 Like,